 In actual dueling, once a card is face-up on the field, both players can and should carefully read its effects, letting them know what abilities that unit can provide its owner, helping you plan a counterattack.
 In Yugi's match against Kaiba, Kaiba declares an attack against a face-up Apple Magician Girl while he has the advantage, but this triggers her effects and lets Yugi begin a comeback.
 In an actual duel, Kaiba would likely have stalled until he could employ a non-attack removal to destroy Apple Magician Girl without triggering her traits.

-To be fair, this technicality happens frequently in the anime (even more recent series), so I'll admit this isn't today's strongest point.
+To be fair, this technicality happens frequently in the anime, so I'll admit it isn't today's strongest point.
 Still, it's an odd deviation from actual dueling that worked in Yugi's favor.

 2. Kaiba Beat the Hologram of Atem

 Kaiba duels against Yugi, but his real goal is to tackle the Pharaoh Atem, the ancient Egyptian spirit who honestly did most of Yugi's work for him.
 To that end, Kaiba constructs a hologram of the Pharaoh that accurately simulates his deck, voice, and strategies—in fact, the hologram is so convincing, it's not until after the duel concludes (with Kaiba's victory) that the movie reveals Atem was just a simulation.